Kim Yong Bok: Military career

-Russian invasion of Ukraine
+Russo-Ukrainian war

 On 29 October 2024, South Korea's National Intelligence Service (NIS) reported that Kim Yong Bok was leading an advance unit of North Korean troops stationed in Russia, reportedly moving toward the front lines.
-According to the NIS, this deployment is believed to be connected with North Korea's involvement in the ongoing Russia invasion of Ukraine, specifically related to missile cooperation involving the Hwasong-11A (KN-23), a North Korean short-range ballistic missile modeled on Russia's Iskander system.
+According to the NIS, this deployment is believed to be connected with North Korea's involvement in the ongoing Russian war against Ukraine, specifically related to missile cooperation involving the Hwasong-11A, a North Korean short-range ballistic missile modeled on Russia's Iskander system.
 The intelligence suggested that Kim's unit might be deployed near Kursk.
 While the South Korean military remained cautious about the size and operational role of the contingent, Kim Yong Bok was described as leading what appeared to be a forward deployment or reconnaissance party.
 The troops under his command were mostly in their early 20s, with some reportedly still in their late teens, according to the NIS.
 Despite their youth, they had completed basic combat training and were assessed as possessing significant combat capability.

-On 20 November 2024, The Ukrainian government reportedly identified Kim Yong Bok as a central figure in the controversial deployment of North Korean troops to Russia amid the ongoing Russo–Ukrainian War.
+On 20 November 2024, the Ukrainian government reportedly identified Kim Yong Bok as a central figure in the controversial deployment of North Korean troops to Russia amid the ongoing Russo-Ukrainian war.
 Ukrainian authorities named him among three top North Korean generals confirmed to be in Russia, part of a broader deployment of an estimated 4,000 to 5,000 KPA personnel, including at least 500 officers.
 Kim reportedly led an advance party tasked with preparing for the integration of KPA troops into Russian military formations, a move aimed at concealing their foreign presence.
 The troops were expected to be organized into five brigades of 2,000–3,000 men each.
 It is reported that he oversee the Korean People's Army's (KPA) Light Infantry Training Guidance Bureau, a specialised command structure that includes the XI Corps (commonly known as the Storm Corps), various light infantry brigades attached to other corps-level units, and specialized forces seconded to the Reconnaissance General Bureau (RGB), North Korea's main military intelligence agency.
 According to North Korea analyst Michael Madden of the Stimson Center, Kim has been dispatched to Russia as a representative of Kim Jong Un, serving as a proxy commander and liaison with Russian forces during the initial phase of deployment.
 Kim Yong Bok's tasks reportedly include integrating North Korean troops with Russian ones, gaining combat experience for future use in the DPRK, and organizing logistics for future contingents.
 Once North Korean military units are fully established and integrated into operations, Kim is expected to transfer field-level command responsibilities to a senior subordinate officer, such as a colonel or major general.